-- 1. Current employment as a teacher or administrator with at least one year of teaching experience. - 2.
+- I. Current employment with a minimum of one year experience as an administrator or teacher such that the teacher's classroom can serve as a "laboratory" for the completion of course requirements. - 2.
 Teaching certificate from the State of South Carolina or equivalent out-of-state certification.
 A student without teaching certification may appeal for admission.
 Such an appeal must be accompanied by minimum GRE scores of 840 on math and verbal and a 4 in writing or a Miller Analogies Test score of at least 389.